Jas-SinghFSU/wayle/README.md

 # Wayle

 > **⚠️ Work in Progress**: Wayle is under active development.
-Core
-> infrastructure is functional, but UI components and many services are not yet
-> implemented.
-Not ready for daily use.
+The bar and
+> modules that are completed under the [UI Components](#ui-components) section
+> are ready to use.
+This, however, is not a stable environment, things are
+> subject to change.

 A fast, configurable desktop environment shell for Wayland compositors.
 Built in Rust with Relm4 and focused on performance, modularity, and a great user